Susan Powell. MBACP (Accred)

 - Work-related stress

 - Young carers

 Ex-armed forces personnel coming to terms with trauma memories and finding ways to move forward in civilian life.

-Family couples work: parent/child, siblings, etc
+Family couples work: parent/child, siblings, life partners, etc

 This list is not exhaustive so if you have a particular concern that's not here, please contact me to find out how I can help you

 If you are training to be a counsellor, please ask about student discounts

 "Sue offers a welcoming non judgemental and safe environment which allowed me to explore and comfortably discuss experiences and memories that have troubled me.
 Sue has helped me to understand and find who I am as a person and helped me to enjoy life again."

 "I was made to feel at ease in comfortable surroundings and at no point did I feel judged which I was nervous about.
 I would highly recommend Susan Powell.
 She was very friendly and knowledgeable, and overall I found it a very helpful experience"